rpifuntime/ADIF_Logger/README.md

 # ADIF_Logger
-log qso's ad export as adif
+log qso's and export as adif

 ### **How It Works**
 1. **QSO Logging**: